 - Another popular recipe involves using cheddar, milk powder, gelatin, and hot water.

-Store-bought substitutes
+Store-bought Velveeta cheese substitutes

 If you’re looking for a quick and easy substitute, then store-bought cheese options might be your best bet.

-- Colby or Colby Jack: Colby is a semi-hard cheese that has a mild flavor and a creamy texture and is great for melting.
+- Colby cheese or Colby Jack: Colby is a semi-hard cheese that has a mild flavor and a creamy texture and is great for melting.
 It can be used for casseroles, dips, and sauces.

 - Gouda: This has a nutty flavor and a creamy texture and can be used in dishes that call for Velveeta.